peterkibuchi/html-cheatsheet/README.md

 ### Inspiration
-Add here credits.
-Project inspired by..., based on...
+- This is a challenge project on Codecademy's [Full Stack Engineer Career Path](https://www.codecademy.com/learn/paths/full-stack-engineer-career-path/).
-This is a challenge project on Codecademy's [Full Stack Engineer Career Path](https://www.codecademy.com/learn/paths/full-stack-engineer-career-path/).
+- I used the HTML cheat sheet references from the [MDN Web Docs on the topic](https://developer.mozilla.org/en-US/docs/Web/HTML/Element).

 ### Contact